Jesusa Rodríguez, Pedagogy of Stones

 Jesusa Rodriguez, a major performer, director, activist, and political figure from Mexico, will be offering a workshop, Pedagogy of Stones, that helps us understand group process.
 Can participants in any undertaking devise a clear goal and a workable method for working together to assure that they reach their goal?
 Rodríguez's practice based workshop is fun, illuminating, and deeply revealing.
 It makes evident something that all creators need to know: can this particular group of individuals work together to accomplish their collective goal?

 Participants are asked to bring a stone, and wear comfortable clothes.
 This workshop is only open to current NYU students.
 Reservations are required to attend this event.
-Reservations will open up to students in mid September.
+Reservations will open up to students on September 30th.
+The RSVP form will be sent out from the Dept. of Performance Studies on that date.

 This event is consponsored by the Center for Research & Study and the Department of Performance Studies.